 Switzerland is currently determining whether to introduce the mandatory DNA testing of asylum seekers requesting refuge under the family reunification program.
-To date methods of assessing the veracity of claims to family reunification have been considered highly imperfect and has allowed significant numbers of asylum seekers to enter the country without really being related.
+To date, methods of assessing the veracity of claims to family reunification have been considered highly imperfect and has allowed some asylum seekers to enter the country without really being related.
 The introduction of DNA testing raises numerous questions, not least of which is the cost involved compared to what benefits will be accrued from it.
-DNA testing is not only costly in terms of the technology involved but also the specialized personal that will be called on to do it.
+DNA testing is not only costly in terms of the technology involved but also the specialized personnel that will be called on to do it.
 DNA testing, of course also introduces fundamental ethical concerns and questions of privacy and confidentiality.
-While some would argue that asylum seekers should be prepared to forfeit much of this there are those who would argue that they must be assured of the privacy and confidentiality that DNA testing might undermine.
+While some would argue that asylum seekers should be prepared to forfeit much of this, there are those who would argue that they must be assured of the privacy and confidentiality that DNA testing might undermine.

-Underlying all of this however, is the growing vocal concern in Switzerland about the number of people seeking asylum.
+Underlying all of this, however, is the growing vocal concern in Switzerland about the number of people seeking asylum.
 Asylum requests in Switzerland fell by over a third during the first six months of this year in comparison to the figures for the same period in 2012.
-Today although the number of asylum seekers is reported to have dropped by 30.6%, 48,000 people are still currently in the process of seeking Asylum in Switzerland, of which over 28,000 arrived in 2012.
+Today, although the number of asylum seekers is reported to have dropped by 30.6%, 48,000 people are still in the process of seeking asylum in Switzerland, of which over 28,000 arrived in 2012.

 What is it about asylum seekers that cause so much concern?
 Is it that they come from countries that are not considered high priority?
 Is it that they risk presenting problems of psychological trauma that are difficult to treat?
 Is it that their potential contribution to receiving countries in terms of education and skills is not clear?
 Or is it that Europe is simply becoming more xenophobic and protective of its resources?